Beyond Style: A Homeowner’s Guide to Garage Door Material

 While you can troubleshoot and mend minor garage door issues, it’s essential to reach out to an experienced technician if the following repair needs arise:

-• Broken springs: Since springs are under constant pressure and could snap, it’s best to let a professional handle spring replacement.
+• Broken springs: Since springs, especially spring torsion garage doors, are under constant pressure and could snap, it’s best to let a professional handle spring replacement.
 Safely replacing the springs requires specific tools and skills.
 If you’ve discovered you need new springs, avoid using your garage door, as the springs could give in at any moment.

 • Broken or cracked door panels: Since garage door panels can be heavy, you’ll need at least two people to help you replace them.
 Expert garage door technicians have the skills and equipment to replace broken garage doors safely.